MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-new-indexes-to-makes.md

 ## Architecture overview

-Given the design and nature of MAKES, "hot-swapping" indexes on the MAKES instances is not a viable option for always-on solutions.
+Given the design and nature of MAKES, "hot-swapping" resources on the MAKES instances is not a viable option for always-on solutions.
 The indexes that power MAKES are large and need to be mounted when the service is started.
 This would require downtime if you were to only have a single instance of MAKES in production.
 To support the goals above, you will need to establish a single entry point for your MAKES service and swap active instances when you deploy.
 Azure provides a couple ways of doing this as of this writing.
 Below are two of the Azure products that we use on our team:

 | Azure Service | Benefits |
 |_________|_________|